Epsom Salt Uses & Benefits

 Helps prevent hardening of arteries and blood clots

-Epsom salt is believed to improve heart health and help prevent heart disease and strokes by improving blood circulation, lowering blood pressure, protecting the elasticity of arteries, preventing blood clots and reducing the risk of sudden heart attack deaths.
+Epsom salt is believed to improve heart health and help prevent heart disease and strokes by improving blood circulation, protecting the elasticity of arteries, preventing blood clots and reducing the risk of sudden heart attack deaths.

 Makes insulin more effective

 Proper magnesium and sulfate levels increase the effectiveness of insulin in the body, helping to lower the risk or severity of diabetes.

 Numerous studies have revealed that Epsom salt can be used to treat constipation.
 Taken internally, Epson salt acts as a detoxifying agent for colon cleansing.
 The salt acts like a laxative by increasing water in the intestines and can bring about temporary relief from constipation.
 However, it is strictly warned that Epsom salts should not be used to relieve constipation without the consultation of a physician.